Use the Tenant Settings page in the Auth0 Dashboard at Dashboard > Settings to configure various settings related to your Auth0 tenant.

 Refresh Token Revocation Deletes Grant: When enabled, it deletes the underlying grant when you revoke a refresh token using the Authentication API

-Runtime: NodeJS version environment used to execute custom scripts that allow you to extend parts of Auth0's functionality; these include rules, hooks, and database connections.
+Runtime: NodeJS version environment used to execute custom scripts that allow you to extend parts of Auth0's functionality; these include Actions, Rules, Hooks, and database connections.
 Choose the

 node.jsversion environment you will use to execute your custom scripts.
 If you are migrating from an older version of